 As with most things in life, some consumers have it easier in this regard than others, which compromises their ability to get ahead.
 For example, many financial institutions are unable to fit nontraditional workers to their standard underwriting models, because multiple, fluctuating income streams make it harder to verify income.
 As a result, nontraditional workers are shut out from many financial products and struggle to build the credit history they need to succeed, adding to system-wide financial inequalities.
 Our data shows that consistent work is a better indicator of someone’s ability to repay than their credit score.
 Argyle enables more workers with varied backgrounds to demonstrate this reliability to pay back obligations.

-How accessible employment data promotes financial inclusion
+How employment data democratization promotes an inclusive financial system

 Unlocking access to employment records and modernizing the system for sharing that data can help level the playing field for people of diverse working backgrounds, including the gig workers, freelancers, independent contractors, and shift-based employees who make up the majority of the U.S. working population.